 - Allow the mustard seeds to pop.

-- After that, add the urad dal.
-Urad dal is an optional ingredient that may be omitted.
+- After that, add the urad dal and channa dal.

-- Fry on low heat, turning often until the urad dal becomes brown.
+- Fry on low heat, turning often until the dal becomes little brown.

 - Add the curry leaves and asafoetida last.
 Mix thoroughly.